msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 I'm happy to see few of my mentees in the crowd as well

+## surround yourself with people that will push you forward

 ## long term

 I organized ZgPHP for about 6 years (please dont kill me if my math is wrong) and I organized first 3 WebCamps.
 I didnt do it for the fame.
 I didnt do it for marketing.
 I did it cause I wanted to have that.
 I did it for myself.

 I never had any intentions but enjoying it.
 But those things changed my life.
 This is my 3rd job in 7 years that is connected to people in this room.
 I shared office with people I meet here.
 Like literally ment them in this room.
 I was so happy when I found out we are doing Mama cause this room means so much to me

+## too shy?

+I have gone to symfony meetup in Helsinki and said hi to no one.
+I go to Tinel meetup in Split and say hi to those few people I know from before.
+I'm not extrovert and I'm not outgoing but when I get on this stage, I become someone else.
+It gives me power and strength to talk to others cause now people now a bit about me and we have topics to talk about.

 Be active in community.
-I understand speaking might not be for everyone but you can become an open source contributor.
+I understand speaking might not be for everyone but you can become an open source contributor or help organize meetups.
 Find interests outside of your daily job.
+Learn another language.
 Do them cause you enjoy them, cause you want to do them and years later it might pay back 10 fold.

-## PHP is dead

-## learn other languages
-- I didnt ...
-I focused too much on one
-- beware of 'jack of all trades, master of none'
+You have to push yourself.

 ## Agile

 Agile is about people and companies being adaptable not about change.
-This is the misconception I had for yeard.
+This is the misconception I had for years.
 No business will decide one day to transition from being a bakery to being a car manufacturer.

 ## Lack of planning